 - Protection from the sun – The Florida sun can be brutal on frogs of all ages, especially sensitive tadpole skin, so it is best to plan ahead for ample protection.
 We recommend hats, sunscreen, extra outfits, a blanket for shade or comfort and a stroller fan.
-Nowadays, we even have friends who use portable white noise machines to give baby an extra quiet space to rest.
+We recommend only bringing products you have used in the past and are familiar with to alleviate any mishaps with discomfort or an allergy to a particular ingredient.
+You may even consider bringing a portable white noise machine to give baby an extra quiet space to rest.

 - Stroller – You can rent or bring your own stroller.
 Strollers must be able to fold for buses and trams.
 We'll get into more details about strollers later!